nyx-team/nyx/README.md

 }
 ```

-Should be places in root directory of the `python` branch, and named as `config.json`
+Should be placed in root directory of the `python` branch, and named as `config.json`

 ### Using `dotenv`